Podrah: Demographics

 Podara was a part of the Kolkata Urban Agglomeration in the 2011 census.

-As per the 2011 Census of India, Podara had a total population of 21,589, of which 11,220 (52%) were males and 10,369 (48%) were females.
+As per the 2011 Census of India, Podara had a total population of 21,589, of which 11,220 (52%) were males, and 10,369 (48%) were females.
 The age of 91.54% of the population is above 6 years, and 2,143 people were younger than 6.
 The literacy rate is 82.45%.

+Healthcare

+Narayana Multispeciality Hospital, Howrah (formerly known as Westbank Hospital), sister hospital of Narayana Superspeciality Hospital, Howrah, is a multi-speciality hospital of Narayana Health on Andul Road, Howrah, West Bengal.
+Its proximity to Kolkata makes it accessible to patients from the metropolis.
+The hospital has 150 beds in unit 1 and 250 beds in unit 2.

+The hospital was a subsidiary of Meridian Medical Research & Hospital Limited (MMRHL).
+This public limited company was acquired by the Narayana Health group, headed by renowned cardiac surgeon Dr Devi Prasad Shetty, in 2014.
+MMRHL initially operated the hospital for 15 years.